For as tiny as it is, Viñales, Cuba has a lot to offer to visitors.

 When to visit Viñales

 The best time to visit Viñales is in the dry season, which runs roughly from November to April.
-Keep in mind that’s also peak season, so the valley tends to be busier than in other months.
+That’s also peak season, so the valley tends to be busier than in other months.
 I visited in February and never found it overwhelming so I would just recommend to go in the dry season anyways – but do make sure to book your accommodation in advance.

 Other useful information

 You may want to get a guidebook for your trip to Cuba.
 Considering that wifi is not really reliable there, this may save you on a few occasions.
-These are some I recommend:
+You can get one here.

 If you are planning a trip to Cuba, you will want to read my other posts: